Disadvantages of Studying Abroad

 What to do: Set rules and try to calm your mom’s nerves.
 Send her text messages and keep her informed, when you go somewhere out of the ordinary.
 Remember that you are her babe and she only does that, because she loves you <3

 What do you think?
 Is Marie right?
-I think so.
-Because nothing is perfect and depending on your situation, studying abroad might not be the best idea for you.
+I think she is, to a degree.
+Nothing is perfect and depending on your situation, studying abroad might not be the best idea for you.
 Maybe an internship abroad or working as an Au Pair is a better option.
 But I also think that there are many, many advantages of studying abroad for most of us.
+If you study abroad and you encounter a problem, put your problem-solving-hat on and get to work.
+Try to see it from the locals’ perspective and respect their culture and traditions.

 Why you should study abroad anyways